OS-RSPS/blog/_posts/06-27-23-knowledge-base-rules-and-guidelines/06-27-23-knowledge-base-rules-and-guidelines.md

 ##### Server Rules and Guidelines

 Below will outline the official Neox rules.
-As a disclaimer, these are simply a rough outline and we trust our staff to enforce them to the best of their discretion.
-Players found attempting to circumvent the rules in any sense, regardless of how clever a loophole they believe to have found, will be punished all the same!
-We entrust our members to do their best at interpreting and adhering to these rules if they wish to be a part of the Neox community.
+It's important to understand that these rules are a broad overview, and we rely on our capable staff to enforce them with fairness and discretion.
+We emphasize that any attempts to evade these rules, no matter how clever, will result in appropriate consequences.
+We have confidence in our members to interpret and follow these rules if they wish to be active members of the Neox community.

 ## 1. <span style="color:#845cad">General Behavior</span>
 <em>Inappropriate Language, Conduct, and Ethics</em>